PENNY WHITE PROJECT FUND

-Ann Whiteside, Librarian and Assistant Dean for Information Services
+Ann Whiteside, Librarian & Assistant Dean for Information Services

 ELIGIBILITY AND CRITERIA

-All students enrolled in the Harvard Graduate School of Design are eligible for support for project proposals that address the objectives of the Penny White Fund.
-Although all GSD students are eligible, according to the Fund terms, “it is expected that preference will be given to students in the Department of Landscape Architecture.”
-The Committee looks favorably upon collaboration between students in Landscape Architecture or in affiliated programs such as the Urbanism, Landscape, Ecology Concentration (MDes Program) with other design disciplines.
-Students not enrolled in the Master in Landscape Architecture, Master in Architecture, Master in Urban Design, Master in Urban Planning, or Master in Design programs must clearly indicate the relationship of the proposed project to their major research enterprise, including thesis or dissertation studies.
-Furthermore, these students must indicate other sources and amounts of funding related to such efforts, if they exist.
+All students enrolled in the Harvard Graduate School of Design are eligible to submit project proposals that address the objectives of the Penny White Project Fund.
+Although all GSD students are eligible, according to the Fund terms: “…it is expected that preference will be given to students in the Department of Landscape Architecture.”
+The Committee looks favorably upon collaboration between students in Landscape Architecture with other design disciplines.

 Students may work individually or in teams, and in conjunction with or independently from their coursework.

-Proposals are evaluated on several criteria including: quality and clarity of the project, originality of the research, feasibility of the budget and schedule, relevance to the Fund’s objectives, nature of the outcome, and contribution to the field of landscape architecture.
-Applicants should carefully review proposals from the past 2 to 3 years to avoid duplication of projects previously supported by the Fund.
-The Jury will pay special attention to the focus and quality of the proposals, the relationship between proposed travel and project objectives, current course of graduate study, and their relevance to the field of landscape architecture.
-The Fund welcomes projects that promote research at the intersection of systemic inequity and social and environmental justice, and that focus on the advancement of the political agency of landscape—namely through plants, waters, climates—as activist, collaborative, and participatory medium.
+Proposals are evaluated on several criteria including: quality and clarity of the project; originality of research; feasibility of the budget and schedule; relevance to the Fund’s objectives; nature of the outcome; and contribution to the field of landscape architecture.
+Applicants should carefully review proposals from the past two to three years to avoid duplication of projects previously supported by the Fund.
+The Committee will pay special attention to: the focus and quality of the proposals; the relationship project objectives and proposed travel (if applicable); and the relevance to the field of landscape architecture.
+The Fund welcomes projects that promote research at the intersection of systemic inequity and social and environmental justice, and that focus on the advancement of the political agency of landscape architecture as an activist, collaborative, and participatory practice.

 The deadline for proposals is January 8, 2021 at 11:59PM EST. Late or incomplete proposals will not be considered.
-The Jury Committee will meet following the submission of proposals, and final awards will be announced by March 2019.
-The project must be completed and a Final Report must be submitted to the Department of Landscape Architecture by September 16th, 2019.
+The Committee will meet following the submission of proposals, and final awards will be announced early in the Spring semester.
+Projects must be completed and a final reports must be submitted to the Department of Landscape Architecture by September 18th, 2021.